hailin-du/Path-to-Data-Science/Chapter 5 Notes.md

 >     Sorry, you are too young to vote.
 >     Please register to vote as oon as you turn 18!

-## 5.3.3 if-elif-else Strcuture
+## 5.3.3 `if-elif-else` Structure
 * More than two conditions
-* Test every structure within the if-elif-else and check every condition until it pass the condition
+* Test every structure within the `if-elif-else` and check every condition until it passes the condition

 #### Case: Ticket Admissions
 * Below Age 4 = Free Admission